jsuarezruiz/TemplateUI/README.md

 * A lot of the controls are made up of basic shapes.
 Gestures don't work with Shapes on iOS.
 This affects some control like Rate. (waiting [PR #11419](https://github.com/xamarin/Xamarin.Forms/pull/11419))

+## What's next

+The next controls will be:
+* RangeSlider
+* TabView

+In addition, there are ideas for a wide variety of controls like:
+* Clock
+* Calendar
+* ColorPicker
+* DataGrid
+* Divider
+* Expander
+* Loading
+* Pagination
+* StepBar
+* TimeBar

+And much more!

 ## Copyright and license

 Code released under the [MIT license](https://opensource.org/licenses/MIT).